robenkleene/veep.vim/README.md

 Veep is a plugin for operating on part of lines with `ex` commands.
 The main differences with `Veep`:

+The [version created by Charles Campbell on vim.org](https://www.vim.org/scripts/script.php?script_id=1195), links to [Dr Chip's Vim Page](http://www.drchip.org/astronaut/vim/index.html#VIS), which then further traces credit back "The original <vis.vim> was by Stefan Roemer, but this one has been radically modified to support embedded tabs.
+It appears to operate considerably faster, and has no side effects on register usage, etc."

+Veep itself started as a fork of `vis.vim` to change whitespace behavior

 Veep is a new https://www.vim.org/scripts/script.php?script_id=1195